 A Will is a legal document signed by the testator (i.e. the person making the Will), which directs the distribution of probate assets to heirs after the testator’s death, and nominates an executor to be in charge of the estate administration process.
 A Will grants the executor the power to sell real estate and to serve without bond.
 A Will is also the document through which a parent of minor children nominates a guardian for those children.

 What happens if you do not have a Will?

 Does a Will override beneficiary designations?

-No. Beneficiary designations and joint ownership determine how a financial institution will pay out an asset after the owner’s death.
+No. Beneficiary designations and joint ownership determine how a financial institution will distribute an asset after the owner’s death.
 If an asset is in the owner’s name alone with no beneficiary designation, then it is considered a “probate asset” and is distributed according to the Will.
 See Probate & Non-Probate Assets.

 Can you prepare your own Will?